2985578957/flex_extract/For_developers/Sphinx/source/Documentation/Input/ecmwf_env.rst

 ECMWF User Credential file ``ECMWF_ENV``
 ****************************************

-This file contains the user credentials for working on ECMWF servers and transfering files between the ECMWF servers and the local gateway server.
+This file contains the user credentials for working on ECMWF servers and transferring files between the ECMWF servers and the local gateway server.
 It is located in the ``flex_extract_vX.X/run`` directory and will be created in the installation process for the application modes **remote** and **gateway**.

 This file is based on the template ``ECMWF_ENV.template`` which is located in the ``templates`` directory.